ploomber/ploomber/doc/api/cli.rst

     ploomber report

-Will create an HTML report and save it in a ``pipeline.html`` file.
+Create an HTML report and save it in a ``pipeline.html`` file.
 The file includes the pipeline plot and a table with a summary for each task.